openstack/openstack-manuals/doc/ops-guide/source/arch_storage.rst

 :term:`storage back ends <storage back end>`, ask the following questions on behalf of your users:

--  Do my users need block storage?
+* Do my users need block storage?

--  Do my users need object storage?
+* Do my users need object storage?

--  Do I need to support live migration?
+* Do I need to support live migration?

--  Should my persistent storage drives be contained in my compute nodes, or should I use external storage?
+* Should my persistent storage drives be contained in my compute nodes, or should I use external storage?

--  What is the platter count I can achieve?
+* What is the platter count I can achieve?
 Do more spindles result in better I/O despite network access?

--  Which one results in the best cost-performance scenario I'm aiming for?
+* Which one results in the best cost-performance scenario I'm aiming for?

--  How do I manage the storage operationally?
+* How do I manage the storage operationally?

--  How redundant and distributed is the storage?
+* How redundant and distributed is the storage?
 What happens if a storage node fails?
 To what extent can it mitigate my data-loss disaster scenarios?

-To deploy your storage by using only commodity hardware, you can use a number of open-source packages, as shown in the following table.
+To deploy your storage by using only commodity hardware, you can use a number of open-source packages, as shown in :ref:`table_persistent_file_storage`.

+.. _table_persistent_file_storage:

-.. list-table:: Persistent file-based storage support
+.. list-table:: Table.
+Persistent file-based storage support
    :widths: 25 25 25 25
    :header-rows: 1

    * -
      - Object
      - Block
      - File-level